devoncarew/pkgs/README.md

 ## Usage

 ```
-Manage Dart package in a mono-repo.
+Manage Dart packages in a mono-repo.

 This command requires a workspace.yaml file to exist.
 An example of a simple
 configuration: